-The second sentence begins with a personal pronoun.
-The word may refer either to the “woman”, or may refer to the offspring or seed of the woman.
-Thus the beginning of the second part of Genesis 3:15 is translated primarily in two ways.
-Both the Latin Vulgate and the Douay-Rheims translations convey this passage as “she will crush your head, while you strike at his heel “... whereas the King James version, the Revised Standard Version, and the NIV read “he will crush your head...”
+The second sentence begins with the personal pronoun הוא.
+The word may refer either to the “woman”, or to the "offspring" of the woman.
+This is often translated in two ways.
+Both the Latin Vulgate and the Douay-Rheims translations convey this passage as “she will crush your head, while you strike at his heel “... whereas the Revised Standard Version, New American Standard, and the NIV read “he will crush your head...”
 In view of the epicene personal pronoun (one form to indicate both male and female sex) as described above, both are correct!
+17

-St. Matthew, in speaking of Mary being with child, sees the fulfillment of two Old Testament prophecies of the Messiah, that of Isaiah 7:14 and Micah 5:1-4, in Jesus Christ (Matthew 1:20-2:6).
+St. Matthew, in speaking of Mary being with child, sees fulfillment in Jesus Christ of two Old Testament prophecies of the Messiah, that of Isaiah 7:14, that the Messiah would be born of a virgin, and Micah 5:1-4, the Christ would be born in Bethlehem (Matthew 1:20-2:6).

 Then the God of peace will soon crush Satan under your feet.